mehulagg/gitlab/doc/development/documentation/styleguide/index.md

 - `example.com` when the domain name is generic.
 - `gitlab.example.com` when referring to self-managed instances of GitLab.

+When referring to the GitLab.com SaaS instance at `gitlab.com`, do not substitute a fake URL.

 ### Fake tokens

 There may be times where a token is needed to demonstrate an API call using